jcloudpub/speedy/USAGE.md

 options:
--D		set -D=true log level is set to debug, default log level is info -db		set the database of meta(instead of metaserver), defalut database is metadb -db		set the ip of meta database(metaserver ip), default is 127.0.0.1 -dp		set the port of meta database(metaserver port), default is 3306
+-D		set -D=true log level is set to debug, default log level is info -c		set the capacity of chunkserver's connection pool -db		set the database of meta(instead of metaserver), defalut database is metadb -db		set the ip of meta database(metaserver ip), default is 127.0.0.1 -dp		set the port of meta database(metaserver port), default is 3306